 One of the founding principles of cryptocurrency is that it’s decentralized and unregulated.
 But the U.S. government isn’t too worried about crypto’s founding principles.

-A few key themes have emerged on the subject of new U.S. cryptocurrency regulation: stopping cryptocurrency crime and tax evasion, stablecoin regulation, and the potential for investment vehicles like crypto ETFs and other funds.
+But in spite of all the back-and-forth, a few key themes have emerged on the subject of new U.S. cryptocurrency regulation: stopping cryptocurrency crime and tax evasion, stablecoin regulation, and the potential for investment vehicles like crypto ETFs and other funds.

 For many crypto enthusiasts, the decentralized nature of digital currencies — which, unlike traditional currencies, aren’t backed by any institution or government authority — is a big draw.
 But regulatory guidance can help protect investors.
 “As much as I like the decentralization and the lack of government [involvement], I am glad that they are paying attention because unfortunately with cryptocurrency, there are a lot of scams,” says Kiana Danial, author of “Cryptocurrency Investing for Dummies.”

 Here’s a rundown of the proposals we’ve seen so far, and how they may affect cryptocurrency investors in the future:

 Cryptocurrency Crime and Tax Evasion